Promote the safety and soundness of the firms we regulate

 Historical list of reports

 PRA Business Plan

-The PRA Business Plan 2020/21 sets out the PRA’s strategy, workplan and budget.
-As part of our strategy for 2020/21 we have a strategic goal to facilitate effective competition by actively considering the proportionality of our approach as it contributes to the safety and soundness of the UK financial system.
-Read our workplan to deliver this strategic goal in the PRA Business Plan 2020/21.
+The PRA Business Plan 2022/23 sets out the PRA’s strategy, workplan and budget.
+As part of our strategy for 2022/23 we have a strategic goal to support competitive and dynamic markets in the sectors that we regulate by actively considering the proportionality of our approach as it contributes to the safety and soundness of the UK financial system.
+Read our workplan to deliver this strategic goal in the PRA Business Plan 2022/23.